Liberty Road (France): History

 Beginning at Utah Beach in Normandy and ending at Bastogne in Belgium, the Liberty Road goes through the cities of Saint Malo, Rennes, Angers, Le Mans, Chartres, Fontainebleau, Reims, Verdun and Metz, and then through the Grand Duchy of Luxembourg.
-Altogether the Monument consists of 1146 Milestones.
-The design of these Milestones is symbolic: The Flaming Torch of Liberty, emerging from the sea, is carried eastward.
-Along the circumference of the Milestone's dome-shaped top, the 48 stars representing the (then) 48 United States which took part in the Liberation of France.
+Altogether the Monument consists of 1146 bornes.

+The sculptor, François Cogné, created the borne symbolic design.
+A flaming torch, reminiscent of the torch of the Statue of Liberty, emerging from the sea, is carried eastward.
+Along the circumference of the borne's dome-shaped top, the 48 stars representing the (then) 48 United States which took part in the Liberation of France.

+Originally made of pink cement, each borne is approximately 1 m high, but along major roads in France many original markers have been replaced with copies made of lighter materials, which are less dangerous in the event of a road accident.
+Some original models remain, notably in Champillon, Frisange, as well as all the markers along the N4 road in Belgium, from the Luxembourg border at Rosenberg to Bastogne.